yxuansu/Contrastive_Search_Is_What_You_Need/README.md

-# Contrastive Search Is What You Need In Neural Text Generation
+# Contrastive Search Is What You Need For Neural Text Generation
 **Authors**: Yixuan Su and Nigel Collier

-This repository contains code other related resources of our paper ["Contrastive Search Is What You Need In Neural Text Generation"]().
+This repository contains code other related resources of our paper ["Contrastive Search Is What You Need For Neural Text Generation"]().

 ****
 If you find our paper and resources useful, please kindly leave a star and cite our papers.
 Thanks!